ironbar/arc25/docs/modeling/Iteration_30_solve_RL_collapse.md

 ### Thoughts about the collapse problem

-I have seen different kinds of collapse: long predictions and giberish prediction.
+I have seen different kinds of collapse: long predictions and gibberish prediction.

 ### Cluster experiments